Research

 6. Charles Crabtree, Will Elliott, John B. Holbein, and Jayanth Uppaluri.
 "What does the public really want in college admissions?"
 (Revise and resubmit at Nature Human Behavior.)
 Class & needs Discrimination

 7. Charles Crabtree, John B. Holbein, and Kiyoteru Tsutsui.
-"The tyranny of alphabetical ordering: The uneven distribution of authorship credits by authors' country of origin."
-(Revise and resubmit at Journal of Informetrics.)
+"Alphabetical ordering and the uneven distribution of authorship credits by authors' country of origin."
+(Revised and resubmitted at Journal of Informetrics.)
 Methods

 Reject and Resubmit